-The Office for Cancer Comparative Effectiveness Research is an inter-programmatic office at Norris Cotton Cancer Center that was established in 2009 to promote and facilitate the conduct of comparative effectiveness research (CER) in cancer.
+The Office for Cancer Comparative Effectiveness Research is an inter-programmatic office at Dartmouth Cancer Center that was established in 2009 to promote and facilitate the conduct of comparative effectiveness research (CER) in cancer.

 The Institute of Medicine defines CER as "…the generation and synthesis of evidence that compares the benefits and harms of alternative methods to prevent, diagnose, treat, and monitor a clinical condition or to improve the delivery of care."